Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 I wanted to use my python program on command-line of Linux.
 So I could find out the way it is similar and easy to make another usage of shell script on Linux.

-For example, When you use linux basic program on shell like wc, split ans so on.
+For example, When you use linux basic program on shell like wc, split and so on.
 If you don't know how to use it.

 Basically, users type in as follows :